Chart Color Schemes

 Hampton Park is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Hampton Park has a high level of cultural diversity, with 57.3% of its population speaking a language other than English at home and 56.2% born overseas.
 Christianity is the predominant religion in Hampton Park, making up 42.1% of the population.
-However, Islam is overrepresented compared to Greater Melbourne's average, comprising 19.7%.
+However, Islam is notably overrepresented compared to Greater Melbourne's average, comprising 19.7%.

-The top three ancestry groups are Other (34.9%), English (13.1%), and Australian (12.2%).
-Some ethnic groups show notable differences: Sri Lankan at 2.4% vs regional 2.2%, Samoan at 2.6% vs regional 1.3%, and Serbian at 1.5% vs regional 0.5%.
+In terms of ancestry, the top three groups are Other (34.9%), English (13.1%), and Australian (12.2%).
+Some ethnic groups show significant differences in representation: Sri Lankan at 2.4% vs regional 2.2%, Samoan at 2.6% vs regional 1.3%, and Serbian at 1.5% vs regional 0.5%.

 Frequently Asked Questions - Diversity